insitro/AllelicSeries/README.md

   has been adopted as it is the default in `R`.

 - If unspecified, `covar` will default to an intercept vector (i.e. a vector of `1`s).
-If `covar` is provided, an intercept should be included manually as necessary.
+If `covar` is specified, an intercept will automatically be added if not detected.

 - `weights` encodes the relative importance of the annotation categories.
 The example weights of `c(1, 2, 3)` target a genetic